google/WebFundamentals/src/content/en/fundamentals/push-notifications/faq.md

 This means the browser can have no windows open, and you'll still receive the push message in your service worker, because the browser in running in the background.

-The only time a push won't be received is if the browser is completely closed, i.e. not running at all (no marking).
+The only time a push won't be received is when the browser is completely closed, i.e. not running at all (no marking).
 The same applies for Windows, although it's a little trickier to determine whether or not Chrome is running in the background.